chooseaconduct/chooseaconduct.github.io/README.md

 > obligated to maintain confidentiality with regard to the reporter of an incident.
 > Further details of specific enforcement policies may be posted separately.
 >
-> Project maintainers who do not follow or enforce the Code of Conduct in good
+> Project maintainers who do not follow or enforce the code of conduct in good
 > faith may face temporary or permanent repercussions as determined by other
 > members of the project's leadership.